Estimated reading time: 9 minutes

 How to Get Strategic About Investing in Retirement

 No matter what phase of life you’re in (40s, 50s, 60s…) there’s no time like the present to start investing in your retirement accounts.
 There’s no set age as to when you should start saving for retirement, but ideally, you should begin as soon as you start working.
 If you haven’t started yet, don’t panic, though.
-Even if there’s nothing in your retirement accounts now, you can save hundreds of thousands of dollars in a short time if you’re strategic about your plan.
+Even if there’s nothing in your retirement accounts now, you can save hundreds of thousands of dollars in a short time if you’re strategic about your long-term plan.

 Regardless of how much or little you’ve earmarked toward your retirement, there’s one area you shouldn’t brush off—your employer-sponsored qualified retirement plan!
 Your employer-sponsored qualified retirement plan is often crucial to making investment headway.
 These plans are built to help you save money and build your nest egg quickly and strategically.